Lefschetz trace formula

 Lefschetz fixed point theorem

-The Lefschetz fixed point theorem says that if the Lefschetz number is non-zero, then has at least one fixed point.
+The Lefschetz fixed point theorem says that if is a compact polyhedron and if the Lefschetz number is non-zero, then has at least one fixed point.

 The existence of a Lefschetz formula holds more general in Weil cohomology theories (by definition) and hence notably in ℓ-adic étale cohomology.
 This fact serves to prove the Weil conjectures.